-Toronto-listed Brigadier Gold (TSX-V:BRG / OTC:BGADF / FRA:B7LM) is a fast-moving junior mining venture which has positioned itself well between two other projects that are already yielding very good results.
+TSX Venture listed Brigadier Gold (TSX-V:BRG / OTC:BGADF / FRA:B7LM) is a fast-moving junior exploration venture which has positioned itself well between two other projects that are yielding exceptional drilling results.

-- Exploration led by a highly experienced geologist who knows the region well and has been involved in many high profile Mexican mining ventures
+- Exploration led by a highly experienced geologist with regional expertise and significant involvement in multiple high profile Mexican mining ventures

 - Well-situated in one of the richest gold and silver producing areas in the world

 - Close proximity to a pair of other projects yielding bonanza results

 - First round of exploration shows positive gold, silver and copper results